 Apart from that, I'm a graduated physicist.
 Here, you can find my diploma thesis and my dissertation.
 From 1998 to 2000, I've worked at the Department of Biophysics at the University of Saarland and from 2001 to 2007, I was employed at the Regional Laboratory for the Measurement of Radioactivity, located at the University Hospital in Homburg/Saar.
 Aside from the routine work, like gamma spectroscopy of food, I've measured the radon concentration in soil, in dwellings and in some workplaces, as well as the activity concentration of natural radionuclides in building materials and the exhalation and diffusion of Radon.
 Furthermore, this was the topic of my PhD thesis.
 I was also involved in the local and federal nuclear and radiological emergency protection.

 After a very short intermezzo in radiation protection during deconstruction of nuclear power plans, I've started to work at the Federal Office for Radiation Protection in Berlin at the end of 2007.
 There, I was head of the section "Radon" and, since 2009, also of the section "Natural Occurring Radioactive Materials, Residues".
 Since April 2018, both sections have been combined to the new "UR 2 - Radon and NORM" I am now the head of.
-Currently (end of 2023) I have nine team members in this multidisciplinary group, ranging from biologists, physicists, geologists to geographers, political scientists, ... who deal with the fundamental issues and with the exposure of members of the public, make research and prognoses, formulate calculation bases, write guidance documents and inform the public and make policy advice.
+Currently (end of 2024) I have ten team members in this multidisciplinary group, ranging from biologists, physicists, geologists to geographers, political scientists, ... who deal with the fundamental issues and with the exposure of members of the public, make research and prognoses, formulate calculation bases, write guidance documents, inform the public, and make policy advice.
 I really enjoy working with them and at BfS in general.

 I am a member of several organisations in both my professional and private life.
 For example, I was recently (October 2024) asked to chair the ‘Natural Radioactive Sources’ working group (WGNAT) of the ‘Heads of European Radiation Protection Competent Authorities’ (HERCA).